rockapot/crash/Story/Hour 03.md

 “Alys,” she introduced herself, hands cupped around her broth.
 The engineer softened her stance and replied, “Gassy.”
 “What?”
 Alys asked.
-“You heard me.”
-“What kind of name is that?”
 “It’s my callsign.”
 “You have a callsign?”
 “Bad luck not to have one.”
 The line moved and Gassy picked up her gear from the ground as they shuffled ahead.
-It was heavy and metal in an elongated rucksack with straps over the top and it made clanking noises like piping and valves when she slung it over her shoulder.
+It was heavy and metal in an elongated canvas rucksack with straps over the top and it made clanking noises like piping and valves when she slung it over her shoulder.
 “You a flygirl?” he asked.
 “I’m a runner.”
 “Oh.”
 “What’s that mean?”
 “Nothing.
 Means ‘oh.’ ”
-You got something to say to me,
+“You got something to say to me, medic?”
+She turned, her steps metallic, boots on deck.
+She squinted.
+Must have been the glare off the snow behind him.
+“I’m not a medic.”
+“Just like to talk big then.”
+“No, I’m not a medic, but I know shock when I see it.
+Same as I know you want to be a flygirl and not a runner.”
+She let the rucksack fall and the crowd turned at the clamor.
+“No shame in it,” he said.
+“Both fine choices.”
+“You just say that again.”
+“I can tell by your eyes.”
+She drew her fist back and telegraphed a right hook and he didn’t want to get bruised so he stepped into the arc of her swing and redirected her momentum and by the time they were done turning in a maelstrom of dark cloth he’d dropped his broth and her in the same motion.
+He knelt by her fallen form of splayed blankets and picked up the empty cup and shook his head.
+The noncom was on his way over and the onlookers stood dazed.
+Your eyes, he wanted to say.
+You got silvers put in.
+Only a pilot would need such a high-speed connection.

 They arrived at the conn tower that shot upward like a thorn.
 He did his harness and Gassy did her own.
 They tethered themselves to the hull started their ascent.
 Alys stood watch at the base.
 He was barely ten meters up when the sun beamed through an opening of cloud and imparted a cold dying light on the hull around him.
 Orange, he thought, and the snow turning purple.
 More orange in the distance: burning wreckage from *Nereid* only now growing visible.